RedPitaya/Documentation/appsFeatures/remoteControl/scpi.rst

 LabVIEW
 =======

-To install the Red Pitaya LabVIEW driver, download the `Red_Pitaya_LabVIEW_Driver&Examples.zip <https://downloads.redpitaya.com/downloads/Clients/labview/Red_Pitaya_LabVIEW_Driver%26Examples.zip>`_ file.
+**Requirements and Setup**

+For proper operation, the |LabVIEW_driver| must be installed.

+1. Download the |LabVIEW_driver|.
-Unpack it and copy the Red Pitaya folder to your LabVIEW installation ``instr.lib`` folder, e.g. ``C:/Program Files/National Instruments/LabVIEW 2010/instr.lib``.
-When using the 64-bit LabVIEW version (mostly paid), Or here : ``C:/Program Files (x86)/National Instruments/LabVIEW 2020/instr.lib`` when using the 32-bit LabVIEW version, like the free Community Edition.
+2. Unpack the downloaded driver and copy the Red Pitaya folder to your LabVIEW installation ``instr.lib`` folder.
+Here are path examples for both 64- and 32-bit LabVIEW versions.

+    -  64-bit LabVIEW version (mostly paid): ``C:/Program Files/National Instruments/LabVIEW 2010/instr.lib``.
+    -  32-bit LabVIEW version (e.g. free Community Edition): ``C:/Program Files (x86)/National Instruments/LabVIEW 2020/instr.lib``.

 The Red Pitaya driver should appear after restarting LabVIEW in **Block Diagram -> Instrument I/O -> Instr Drivers -> RedPitaya**.
 Depending on your settings, instrument I/O may be hidden.
 Please consult LabVIEW Help on how to activate or deactivate those categories.

+**Running code**

 You can access example VIs by going to:

+#.  *Help -> Find Examples...*
+#.  select the *Search tab*
 #.
-Help -> Find Examples...
-#.  select the Search tab
-#.
 In the Enter keyword(s) field, type **RedPitaya**.

-More examples of how to control Red Pitaya from LabVIEW can be found :ref:`here <examples>`.
+More examples on how to control Red Pitaya from LabVIEW can be found :ref:`here <examples>`.

+.. |LabVIEW_driver| raw:: html

+    <a href="https://downloads.redpitaya.com/downloads/Clients/labview/Red_Pitaya_LabVIEW_Driver%26Examples.zip" target="_blank">Red Pitaya LabVIEW driver</a>

 |